buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

 > When using the Create/Update Fluxx Record Action, use a special syntax to add or remove values and/or percentages from multi-valued fields i.e. Select-Transfer controls, Checkboxes, or Hierarchical Dropdowns.

 ### About Multi-Value Fields
-* Each Select-Transfer control, set of Checkboxes, or Hierarchical Dropdown control relates to specific field name on a model.
-Different fields have independent sets of possible values.
+* Each Select-Transfer control, set of Checkboxes, and Hierarchical Dropdown control relates to specific field name on a model.
+Every such field has an independent set of possible values.
-* Each multi-attribute field has a set of Model Attribute Values that can be assigned to it.
-This is the set of values that you would maintain in Fluxx to form the dropdown or set of checkboxes.
+* Each multi-attribute field has a set of Model Attribute Values (MAVs) that can be assigned to it.
+This is the set of options that you would maintain in Fluxx to form the dropdown or set of checkboxes.
-* Each Model Attribute Value for a particular multi-value field has an id.
+* Each Model Attribute Value (MAV) for a particular multi-value field has an id.
 If you have the MAV id, you can use that, but you don't have to — you can just use the name of the MAV, and FCE will look up the id for you.
 * Model Attribute (MA):
   * The database table representing the field definition
   * Field examples: